Music, culture, and well-being for the acceptance of diversity in Todi

 Todi is reachable by car from the E45 (Todi exit) and the SS3bis.
 By train, Todi Ponte Rio station is connected to the historic center.
 Events take place in the historic center and at the Parco della Rocca.

-Numerous events are free to enter; some initiatives involve fundraising to support partner associations.
+Many events are free to enter; some initiatives involve fundraising to support partner associations.

 No photos yet.
 Share yours!